 d.
 Inclement weather

-- Late for class
+e.
+Late for class

-- Improperly displayed decal
+f.
+Improperly displayed decal

-- Failure to purchase a decal
+g.
+Failure to purchase a decal

-- Permit used by another person
+h.
+Permit used by another person

-- Not displaying a decal
+i.
+Not displaying a decal

-Requests for a parking violation hearing must be made within 5 calendar days of issuance of the citation.
-Student hearings will be held weekly during fall and spring semesters.
+Hattiesburg Campus: Student hearings will be held weekly during fall and spring semesters.
 During the summer semester, student hearings will be held once a month.
 Faculty and staff hearings will be held each month that school is in session full-time.
 The ruling of the board(s) may be appealed to the Parking Management Committee in writing within 5 calendar days from the decision of the board(s).
 The decision from the Parking Management Committee is final.

 6.4 A person requesting a hearing may be present at his or her parking violation hearing and may present information as permitted by the board(s) regarding the citation:

-- Parking violations “Request for Hearing” cases where the alleged violator wishes to be present are decided by the board(s) at the hearing.
+a.
+Parking violations “Request for Hearing” cases where the alleged violator wishes to be present are decided by the board(s) at the hearing.

-- A diagram or other pertinent information describing details concerning the citation may be submitted to the Department of Parking Management office.
+b.
+A diagram or other pertinent information describing details concerning the citation may be submitted to the Department of Parking Management office.

-- The board(s) will hear the matter and render a decision.
+c.
+The board(s) will hear the matter and render a decision.
 The board(s) may

 (1) find that a parking violation occurred and impose the appropriate penalty;